stavannshah/uni-marketplace/Sprint3.md

 ## Backend Unit Tests
 1. **TestUserIDRecognition**
-   - Confirms that the system correctly identifies users based on `userid`.
+   - Confirms that the system correctly identifies users based on `user_id`.

-2. **TestGetUserListingsAPI**
+2. **TestGetUserActivitiesAPI**
-   - Ensures that `GET /api/user/listings` retrieves the correct listings.
+   - Ensures that `GET /api/user/activities` retrieves the correct user activities, including marketplace listings, currency exchange requests, and subleasing requests.

-3. **TestPostUserListingAPI**
+3. **TestMarketplaceListingsQuery**
-   - Validates that `POST /api/user/listing` successfully creates and stores a new listing.
-4. **TestDatabaseStorage**
-   - Checks that new listings are correctly saved in the database.
+   - Verifies that the marketplace listings are correctly queried from the database based on `user_id`.

----

-## Updated API Documentation

-### User Management
-- **POST /api/saveUser**
-  - Saves a new user to the database with their email, name, and last login timestamp.

-- **GET /api/users**
-  - Retrieves a list of all registered users.

-### Marketplace Listings
-- **POST /api/user/listing**
-  - Creates a new listing with title, description, category, price, condition, location, and images.

-- **GET /api/user/listings**
+4. **TestCurrencyExchangeRequestsQuery**
+   - Confirms that currency exchange requests are correctly retrieved from the database based on `user_id`.

+5. **TestSubleasingRequestsQuery**
+   - Validates that subleasing requests are correctly queried from the database based on `user_id`.

+6. **TestAggregatedUserActivities**
+   - Ensures that the system correctly aggregates marketplace listings, currency exchange requests, and subleasing requests into a single response.

+7. **TestUserIDRequiredError**
+   - Confirms that a `400 Bad Request` error is returned when `user_id` is not provided in the API request.

+8. **TestMongoDBConnection**
+   - Verifies the successful connection to the test MongoDB instance.

+9. **TestSuccessfulAPIResponse**
+   - Ensures that the `GET /api/user/activities` endpoint returns a successful `200 OK` response with correct JSON payload.

+10. **TestDatabaseInsertion**
-  - Fetches all listings created by the user.
+    - Checks that marketplace listings are correctly inserted into the database.

-- **POST /api/marketplace/listing**
-  - Adds a new general marketplace listing.

-- **GET /api/marketplace/listings**
-  - Retrieves all marketplace listings.

-### Currency Exchange Requests
-- **POST /api/currency/exchange**
-  - Creates a currency exchange request with user ID, amount, source currency, and target currency.

-### Subleasing Requests
-- **POST /api/subleasing**
-  - Posts a subleasing request including rent, location, period, and images.

-- **GET /api/subleasing/requests**
-  - Retrieves all subleasing requests.

 ---